hyl3rid/blog/data/blog/vegancrepes.md

 **For the crepes:**

 1 cup of all-purpose flour
-1 cup + 2 tbps almond milk or sparkling water
+1 cup + ¼ cup almond milk or sparkling water
 ½ tbsp cornstarch
 ½ tbsp ground chia
 ¼ tsp of baking powder